-In Japan, the rainy season is called “Tsuyu” and starts on June 11th and lasts for about a month.
+In Japan, the rainy season is called “Tsuyu”.
+The date it starts depends on where you live in Japan.
+In 2018 for Tokyo, it will most probably start on June 8th.
+It lasts for about a month.
 The season usually starts at the same time when Ume (Japanese apricot) ripen, hence the name “Nyuubai”(入梅) meaning, the start of ume season.
 It is also called “Tsuyu-iri”.

 It is not very familiar among Japanese people, but it’s basically the day to enjoy Japanese sweets.
 In 848 there was an epidemic in Japan and the story goes, someone dedicated sweets to a God, thus ending the epidemic.
 The custom of eating Japanese sweets in hopes to guard against evil was derived from this story.

-It’s a day to appreciate your father.
+It’s a day to show appreciation to your father.
 This custom came from the United States of America.
 On father’s day, children give his/her dad a card or a present to thank him for his daily hard work.
-Around father’s day, many kinds of gifts such as ties and wallets are sold at department stores
+Around father’s day, many kinds of gifts such as ties and wallets are sold at department stores.